itshady/Island-Generator/island/island.md

 ## Developer Information
 For PreFeatures, Features, and PostFeatures, the order of the feature fields in the Configuration class matters.
 That is the order in which the Factories will be run within their respective subcategory.

+### Cities
+To find the shortest path between two cities, euclidean distance was used.

 ## Whittaker Diagrams